Back to Dealfront DigestSales

 So let’s break that all down…

-Making customer onboarding effective
+Develop effective customer onboarding

-Recognizing cross- and up-selling opportunities
+Recognize cross- and up-selling opportunities

 Your sales team should be hawk-eyed and grab any opportunity to make more sales.
 If you create new products or upgrade existing product features, cross-sell them to your current customers.

-Collecting feedback and testimonials
+Collect feedback and testimonials

 • In-app feedback